-- 2. Write the expression for Beer Lamberts Law? - 3.
-Write any three condition for Beer Lamberts law. - 4.
-Why optical Density of Solution from Test tube no : 1 to Test tube no : 10 increases? - 5.
-What is the role colored filters in colorimeter. - 6.
-What is the relation between absorbance (A) and Transmittance (T). - 7.
-At the end of experiment, how can you say that Beer Lamberts Law is verified? - 8.
-Which of the following solutions can be estimated by colorimeter - (a) HCl - (b) CuSo4 - (c) NaoH - (d) $K_2Cr_2O_7$ - 9.
-A Solution shows 0 % absorbance, then its transmittance = - 10.
-Write the Statement of Beer Lamberts law.
+1. What is the range of visible radiation in (A° or nm) 2.
+Write the expression for Beer Lamberts Law?
+3. Write any three condition for Beer - Lamberts law.
+4. Why optical Density of Solution from Test tube no : 1 to Test tube no : 10 increases?
+5. What is the role colored filters in colorimeter.
+6. What is the relation between absorbance (\boldsymbol{A}) and Transmittance (\boldsymbol{T}) .
+7. At the end of experiment, how can you say that Beer Lamberts Law is verified?

+(c) NaoH

+8. Which of the following solutions can be estimated by colorimeter

+9. A Solution shows 0 % absorbance, then its transmittance =